A PRACTICAL GUIDE TO COCKTAIL CLARIFICATION

 - Clarification is the process of removing suspended particles from ‘unclear’ liquids.

-- Using clarification will undoubtedly affect the flavour of the liquid – for better or worse – and alters the texture.
+- Using clarification will undoubtedly affect the flavor of the liquid – for better or worse – and alters the texture.

-- There are several methods of this technique; the primary methods used for cocktail or cooking purposes are: filter clarification, gel clarification and gel clarification.
+- There are several methods to create clarified cocktails including: filter clarification and gel clarification.

-- The method was used to soften popular spirits of that era, which were much harsher than what we are accustomed to today.
+- Milk washing was used to soften popular spirits of that era, which were much harsher than what we are accustomed to today.

 BOOKS TO READ